maxmind/mod_maxminddb/README.md

 or in an `.htaccess` file.
 You must set `MaxMindDBEnable` to enable the module, `MaxMindDBFile` to specify the database to use, and `MaxMindDBEnv` to bind the desired lookup result to an environment variable.
+You can also enable `MaxMindDBSetNotes` if you wish the environment variables to also be set as Apache notes.

 This module uses the client IP address for the lookup.
 This is not always what you want.
 If you need to use an IP address specified in a header (e.g., by